sciactive/nephele/README.Docker.md

 Here is an example configured to serve user directories from an S3 bucket and use file encryption.
 In this case, you would upload a `.htpasswd` file in the root of the bucket.

+Be sure to set the three SALTs and ENCRYPTION_GLOBAL_PASSWORD to different random strings.
+You can generate them here: https://www.uuidgenerator.net/

 ```yaml
 services:
   nephele: